dylanfprice/alu-smile/README.md

 - Edit code, save and it auto rebuilds
 - Reload the extension according to your browser's process (i.e. click the reload button)
 - Reload the checkout page

+> :warning: The "Place your order" button on the test page will _not_ send any requests to amazon.com, however it _will_ open the actblue donation page and make a donation if you are logged in.
+You can avoid this by enabling debug mode in the extension preferences.